’90 Day Fiancé’: Ashley Martson Gets Flirty With ‘The Bachelorette’s’ Christian Estrada

 “It’s not good to wake a sleeping lion,” the 29-year-old wrote.

 However, unlike Estrada, it doesn’t seem like Martson will be returning to her TLC series anytime soon.
-After the final episode of the fourth season of 90 Day Fiancé: Happily Ever After?, Martson posted a lengthy note to her fans and followers expressing gratitude for their support and informing them that, she will be stepping away from the show, as previously reported by The Inquisitr.
+After the final episode of the fourth season of 90 Day Fiancé: Happily Ever After?, Martson posted a lengthy note to her fans and followers expressing gratitude for their support and informing them that she will be stepping away from the show, as previously reported by The Inquisitr.

 “It’s time to step away from the show and focus on what’s important,” she said.
 “I have been given so many amazing opportunities from this show and I will be forever thankful to [TLC] and Sharp Productions.”